Makio64/Template/README.md

 I use it a lot for my webexperiments and prototypes but it's also a very good entry point for profesionnal work.

-### What the template do for you
-- create a local server with livereload ( reload your browser  when you change a file )
-- compile your stylus / jade / coffeescript
-- give a nice, light and basic structure for your coffee/stylus development
-- sourcemap for stylus & coffeescript for easy debugging
-- notify the compilation success/error via growl
-- include optimized .httaccess / manifest / robot for your webapp
-- install new bower depedency automatically
-- inject the lib you want with bower to your html
-- minify the images/js/html/css for  you
-- concatenate your css & js

 ### This template use
 - Gulp | http://gulpjs.com/
 - Bower | http://bower.io/